tem556/FederatedLearningTestbed/Client/README.md

 An implementation of a Federated Learning Client.

-## Requirements
+## Install Client JAR file
+The user must have proper github authentication from the contributors to be able to make the jar using gradle.
+This is because the Client file depends on a the `CommonUtils` package.
+They can do this by setting the `GITHUB_TOKEN` and `GITHUB_USERNAME` environment variables.

+To use the client folder for installing the jar file, run `gradle build` and then `gradle uberJar`inside it.
+This saves the JAR file in `/build/libs` from where it can be run.

+## Run Client JAR file
 To run the Client file, the user must have Java 8 installed.
 Java 11 and above can lead to segfault issues due to instability of Deeplearning4j.

-The user must also have proper github authentication from the contributors to be able to make the jar using maven.
-This is because the Client file depends on a the `CommonUtils` package.

-## Run Client jar file

 ```
 java  -jar [path] [--fl/--ml] --workdir [workdir] --nclients [nclients] --host [Server IP] --port [port]